gerlichlab/looptrace/docs/running_the_pipeline.md

 * `subtract_crosstalk` should be set to `False`, rendering `crosstalk_ch` irrelevant.
 * `parallelise_spot_detection` should be set to `False`.
 * `spot_downsample` should be a small integer, often just 2 or even 1 (no downsampling).
-* `regional_spots_grouping` (if specified) should be a mapping, with a `groups` key and a `semantic` key.
-The `semantic` value should be either `permissive` or `prohibitive`, depending on how you want the groupings to be handled for regional spot exclusion based on proximity.
-The `groups` value should be a list-of-lists specifying the grouped regional barcode imaging timepoints.
 * `spot_in_nuc` should be set to `True`, generally.
 * `padding_method` should be set to `edge`.
 * `tracing_cores` should be a value no more than the number of CPUs on the machine on which the processing will run.
 * `mask_fits` should be set to `False`.
 * `roi_image_size` should be a 3-element list and should most likely be (8, 16, 16) or (16, 32, 32).
 * `subtract_background` should be set to 0.
-* Check that the tracing QC parameters are as desired
+* Check that the tracing QC parameters are as desired:
     * For `A_to_BG`, 2 is often a good setting.
     * For `sigma_xy_max`, 150 is often a good setting.
     * For `sigma_z_max`, 400 is often a good setting.
     * For `max_dist`, 800 is often a good setting.
 * If you want the Numpy arrays representing the spot images for tracing (the `*.npy` files) to be kept even after zipping, set `keep_spot_images_folder` to `True`.
-* Check that the list of `spot_frame` values corresponds to the timepoints (0-based) use for regional barcode imaging.
+* Check that the list of `spot_frame` values corresponds to the timepoints (0-based) use for regional barcode imaging in the [imaging rounds config file](#imaging-rounds-configuration-file).
-* Check that the list of `frame_name` values corresponds to how you'd like the probes/frames/timepoints to be labeled.
-* Check that the list of `illegal_frames_for_trace_support` values is correct, most likely any pre-imaging timepoint names, "blank" timepoints, and all regional barcode timepoint names.
-* __If multiplexing__: Check that the `regional_spots_grouping` specifies the correct groupings of regional barcode imaging timepoints to reflect the regional barcodes which _ARE_ allowed to be in close proximity (in violation of `min_spot_dist`).

 ## General workflow
 Once you have the [minimal requirements](#minimal-requirements), this will be the typical workflow for running the pipeline:
 1. __Login__ to the machine: something like `ssh username@ask-Vince-or-Chris-for-the-machine-domain`
-1. __Path creation__: Assure that the necessary filepaths exist; particularly easy to forget are the path to the folder in which analysis output will be placed (the value of `analysis_path` in the config file), and the path to the folder in which the pipeline will place its own files (`-O / --output-folder` argument at the command-line).
+1. __Path creation__: Assure that the necessary filepaths exist; particularly easy to forget are the path to the folder in which analysis output will be placed (the value of `analysis_path` in the parameters config file), and the path to the folder in which the pipeline will place its own files (`-O / --output-folder` argument at the command-line).
 See the [data layout section](#data-layout-and-organisation).
 1. `tmux`: attach to an existing `tmux` session, or start a new one.
 See the [tmux section](#tmux) for more info.
 1. __Docker__: Start the relevant Docker container:
     ```shell